uhcs2320/hwZero/README.md

 * The input file can fit in main maimory (not larger than 10kb).
 * The words "Minutes", "Hours", "Days" in the output will be exactly like that.
 They are expected to always be in plural.
 * You can assume that it is safe to treat each line independently.
 There will not be test cases such as line 1 ending in a number, and line 2 starting with: day.
+* Examples of valid numbers due to the character next to them being a separator:

+    `(20 minutes)`

+    `They were sleepy.5 hours later they woke up.`

+* Examples of numbers that are not valid, that is, your code is not expected to count them.

+    `The student reads 40K minutes every day.`

+    `It took 12.67 minutes to form an opinion.`

 ## Requirements